KnowageLabs/Knowage-Documentation/chapter_3/security_management/role_user.rst

 After that, if more than one role is associated to the user, you can choose the default role by selecting it from the combo box on the top of the page.

-Default role is optional: if you don't select a default role, at login time all roles available for the user will be loaded.
+Default role is optional: if you don't select a default role, at login time all the available roles for the user will be loaded.
 If you select a role, at login time it will be the session role selected.

 .. figure:: media/image100_bis.png

     Users Management - Roles settings example

-In the example above, for the user "*bitest*" you can choose from "admin" and "*kte_dev*" as default role.
+In the example above, for the user "*Prep_admin*" you can choose from "admin" and "*kte_admin*" as default role.